 Patrick M. McCarthy, MD is the executive director of Bluhm Cardiovascular Institute at Northwestern Medicine.
 Both a clinician and a researcher, McCarthy takes a hands-on approach to managing the Bluhm Cardiovascular Institute on a system level, including administration of staff and programs as well as leading research efforts.
 McCarthy's overall focus remains with performing heart surgery, specifically heart valve surgery which makes up approximately 90% of his total caseload in the operating room.

 “I take an approach that’s unique to our field, one that allows me to oversee the entire Bluhm Cardiovascular Institute with a big-picture perspective, but still personally take care of individual patients,” says McCarthy.
 Under his guidance, Bluhm Cardiovascular Institute keeps a plethora of programs and research projects in motion.
-To see 47 patient testimonials for Dr. McCarthy, click here.
+To see over 80 patient testimonials for Dr. McCarthy, click here.

 The Art & Science of Mitral Valve Repair